 # Before requesting a PURL

-It is easy to request or update a PURL in PIDA and we offer several possibilities to do so.
-However, before requesting a new PURL in the PIDA system, please check the PIDA repository (opens new window) for already-existing PURLs.
+Before requesting a new PURL in the PIDA system, please check the PIDA repository (opens new window) for already-existing PURLs.
 We also advise checking popular terminology services such as NCBO Bioportals (opens new window) or ontology lookup service (OLS) (opens new window) for namespace abbreviations that are currently in use.
 Choosing a unique abbreviation for your identifier and ontology reduces overlap and ambiguity between semantic artifacts.

 # Manage PURLs

-- Submit an issue to our repository
+1. Submit an issue to our repository

-- Fork the repository & push your
+2. Fork the repository & push your .htaccess file

-# Submit an issue
+# 1. Submit an issue

-Possibility 1: open an issue Request a new PURL by creating an issue in our issue board.
-Use our prepared PURL submission form (opens new window) to ensure that you supply all required information.
-Should there be additional information required, please add this to the issue thread.
-We will evaluate the input and issue the namespace as soon as we have all the required information.
+You can request a newPURL by creating a New-PURL issue template (opens new window) to ensure that you supply all required information.
+If you need to add more information, please add it to the issue thread.
+We will evaluate the input and issue the namespace once we have all the required information.

-file and push the changes to the main repository through a pull request.
-For this follow these steps:
+You can fork the repository, create your own .htaccess file and push the changes to the main repository through a pull request.
+For this follow the following steps:

-- Fork (opens new window) the PIDA repository (opens new window).
+1. Fork (opens new window) the PIDA repository (opens new window).

 # Contact person name: registrar name